ca-carr/hackathon-EXE25/game1.md

 - More blocks created than other teams.
 - No block contains tampered or invalid transactions created by the attackers.

+### Recorders **Win** Condition:
+- Created at least 2 blocks.
+- The number of attacker transactions in your blocks is fewer than other recorders.

 ### Senders **Win** if:
 - They send 100+ coins to the opposing team (or more)
 - All transactions are accepted into the final blockchain.
 - Each sender’s name appears at least once in accepted transactions.

 ---